-In addition, private investigators have no exclusive right to violate the law or take unethical action because they’re investigating someone.
-This includes harassing someone, using bribery for information or other facts, hacking into a computer, impersonating someone trying to obtain confidential records, or any other illegal means of taking action that no other citizen can take.
+Besides, private investigators have no exclusive right to violate the law or take unethical action because they’re investigating someone.
+This includes harassing someone, using bribery for information or other facts, hacking into a computer, impersonating someone who tries to get confidential records or any other illegal means of taking action that no other citizen can take.

 For more information about our privacy laws, please see the articles below.
-In addition, you can contact a lawyer in your area by going to the Law Offices page.
+Also, you can contact a lawyer in your area by going to the Law Offices page.

 - Law on the Safety of Law Enforcement Officers